-Many of the following items are peer-reviewed publications based on bespoke and confidential reports produced for clients such as Humane Being (UK), Animal Equality (USA), Animals Now (Israel), the Representing Animals Foundation (UK), and others.
-Reviews, illegality statements, consultancy, and critical feedback have also been provided to NGOs such as the Animal Welfare League (Ghana).
-Copy has also been produced for Faunalytics and research has featured at conferences such as Fauna Connections; the Welfare, Behaviour, and Evolution Research Group at Stirling University; and the European Association for Critical Animal Studies Conference.
-Media interviews have also been conducted such as with ITV (further links forthcoming once aired later in 2025).
+Many of the following items are peer-reviewed publications based on bespoke and confidential reports produced for clients such as Humane Being (UK), Animal Equality (USA), Animals Now (Israel), Animal Welfare League (Ghana), Sinergia International (Brazil), the Representing Animals Foundation (UK), the Sustainable Pet Food Foundation (UK), and others.
+Reviews, welfare reports, illegality statements, consultancy, and critical feedback have also been provided.
+Copy has also been produced for Faunalytics, and research has featured at conferences such as PHAIR; Fauna Connections; the Welfare, Behaviour, and Evolution Research Group at Stirling University; and the European Association for Critical Animal Studies Conference.
+Media interviews have also been conducted, such as with ITV.

 - Mace, J.L. (forthcoming).
 Suprelorin® hormonal implants in hens: Insights from veterinarians.